Pato O'Ward: Stint with Red Bull Junior Team

-McLaren test
+McLaren

 Before the 2021 IndyCar Series season, McLaren CEO Zak Brown promised O'Ward a test of the McLaren MCL35M if he could win at least one IndyCar race.
 O'Ward held up his end of the deal with McLaren after winning the XPEL 375 and Brown subsequently confirmed O'Ward would get the promised F1 test.
-O'Ward got his first opportunity to drive a Formula One Car on November 14, 2021, when he demonstrated a McLaren MP4/13 at Laguna Seca.
+O'Ward got his first opportunity to drive a Formula One Car on 14 November 2021, when he demonstrated a McLaren MP4/13 at Laguna Seca.
 Two time Formula One World Champion Mika Häkkinen, who drove the MP4/13 to his first Driver's Championship, was on hand to help familiarize O'Ward with the car.
 During the run, O'Ward beat his fastest lap time around Laguna Seca in the Dallara DW12 with the UAK18 aero kit by over a second with the MP4/13.

-On December 14, 2021, O'Ward tested the MCL35M at the end of the season in Abu Dhabi, where he finished fourth-fastest after completing 92 laps.
+On 14 December 2021, O'Ward tested the MCL35M at the end of the season in Abu Dhabi, where he finished fourth-fastest after completing 92 laps.
 Despite speculation that the test could lead to O'Ward moving up to Formula 1 upon a strong performance, Brown dismissed those rumors by confirming O'Ward would be back with McLaren in IndyCar for the 2022 season, following McLaren's purchase of 75% ownership stake in Schmidt Peterson Motorsports.
 Brown later stated that the Abu Dhabi test could lead to O'Ward getting additional Formula One tests and even race weekend practice time, if O'Ward adapts to the car and the tires well, but added that O'Ward would have to win the IndyCar Series championship for McLaren to consider moving him from IndyCar to Formula One.
-In July 2022 Pato was confirmed for additional Formula One tests with McLaren along with late season race weekend practice time being a possibility.
+In July 2022, O'Ward was confirmed for additional Formula One tests with McLaren along with late season race weekend practice time being a possibility.

 In September 2022, it was announced that O'Ward would carry out another test with McLaren at the Circuit de Barcelona-Catalunya together with Álex Palou.
 He participated in another test at the Red Bull Ring in October, together with Álex Palou once again.
 O'Ward made his free practice debut with McLaren at the 2022 Abu Dhabi Grand Prix.

+In April 2023, McLaren formed a new Driver Development Programme with O'Ward signed to it.
+In September, McLaren announced that O'Ward will participate in the 2023 Abu Dhabi Grand Prix free practice session.
+In November, McLaren announced that O'Ward would be one of their reserve drivers for the 2024 season.

+O'Ward made his first free practice appearance of the 2024 season during the Mexico City Grand Prix, and finished the session in thirteenth.
+This marked the first time that O'Ward competed in a Formula One session within his home country.